awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-writetreatmentresource.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TreatmentName`  <a name="cfn-pinpoint-campaign-writetreatmentresource-treatmentname"></a>
-The custom name of the treatment\.
+A custom name for the treatment\.
 A treatment is a variation of a campaign that's used for A/B testing of a campaign\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)